DavAmaya/se_project_todo-app/README.md

 ## Functionality

-###View
+### View
-        -Shows a list of Todo to user with an option to create a new Todo, check off their Todo's and delete them.
+- Shows a list of Todos to the user
+- Allows creating a new Todo
+- Allows checking off Todos
+- Allows deleting Todos

-###Add Todo
+### Add Todo
-        -Create a new Todo with objective and an optional due date.
+- Create a new Todo with an objective
+- Optional due date

-###Checking Todo
+### Checking Todo
-        -Abliity to check off the Todo once task are completed.
+- Ability to check off a Todo once tasks are completed

-###Deleting Todo
+### Deleting Todo
-        -Each Todo has their own delete button to delete them off the list the user views.
+- Each Todo has its own delete button
+- Removes the Todo from the list view

 ## Technology